16 SEO Tips to Improve Your Ranking

 Make it easy for your site visitors to share your content.

-Each subpage should be reachable with a few clicks and getting there should be straightforward, e.g.:
+Each subpage should be reachable with a few clicks and getting there should be straightforward.
+For example:

 https://www.page.co.uk/maincategory/subcategory/product

-With SSL certificates, your domain address starts with https instead of http (see example in Tip 13).
+With SSL certificates, your domain address starts with "https" instead of "http".

-Everyone who googles something now and again will have noticed that Google tries to complete search queries as you enter them (unless you’ve disabled this feature).
+Anyone who googles something from time to time has most certainly noticed that Google tries to complete search queries as you enter them (unless you’ve disabled this feature).

 It’s practical and helpful.
-This is also true for keyword research because the autocomplete suggestions are often search queries from other users.
+This is also true for keyword research because the autocomplete suggestions are often based on search queries from other users.

 You can also use a search suggestion feature, (e.g. on Amazon or YouTube), as a source for other ideas without the help of any keyword tools.